 Benefits of Being Still

-Being still allows me
+Being still allows me to listen.

 I’ve found that “being still” enabled me to listen and when you listen you learn.
 By listening my family or co-workers felt heard and when they felt heard, they felt valued.
 This gained sense of value created ownership in whatever they were doing.
 When this happened we all won.

-Being still stokes my
+Being still stokes my creative flames.

 By being still I was able to daydream.
 I liked to start my visualization at what success looked like to me and then worked backwards on how I would get there.
 I also thought a lot about life and my greater purpose.
 Besides a bank account full of cash, creativity is one of the, if not the most important asset in business.
 It takes creativity to grow, sell, and solve problems.